PANORAMA LEISURE CENTRE

 From 1984 to 1986 the Panorama Leisure Centre was the home of the Sidney Capitals of the British Columbia Hockey League.
 In 1987 the franchise moved to Colwood and renamed the Juan de Fuca Whalers.

-The only member of the Sidney Capitals who went on to play in the NHL was Darryl Williams.
+The only member of the Sidney Capitals who went on to the NHL was Darryl Williams.
 He was on the 1985-86 team and moved east the next season to play in the Ontario Hockey League.
 Williams appeared in two games for the Los Angeles Kings in 1992-93 and become the first person born in Labrador, Newfoundland to play in the NHL.

 After he retired in 1999, Williams went into coaching.
 In 2008 the Vancouver Canucks hired him as an assistant coach to Alain Vignault and remained there until 2014.
 In 2015, he followed Vignault to New York and was a Rangers assistant coach until 2018.